-When exploring a city you’ve never been to before (especially one as large as London) it’s handy to know which of the top attractions are close to one another.
-London is so jam-packed of things to do, sometimes it can be difficult to decide – so we’ve come up with a list of the attractions that are close together, to make it easier to choose what to do when you’re here and what attractions to visit in one session.
+When exploring a city as large as London, it’s handy to know which of the top attractions are close to one another.
+London is so jam-packed with things to do, sometimes it can be difficult to choose where you want to go.
+So, we’ve decided to make your life easier and group all the attractions that are close by.

-Trafalgar Square (nearest station Charing Cross) is actually only about a 12 minute walk from Westminster, so you could definitely visit these spots on the same day if you wanted.
-The square itself is an incredible piece of history, with a beautiful fountain and statues, and The National Gallery and National Portrait Gallery are there also.
-Just up the hill is Piccadilly Circus, Leicester Square and Covent Garden — London’s West End and a centre for world-class theatre.
-If you keep heading up Charing Cross Road, you’ll see Tin Pan Alley, a famous musical district of London, and at the top of the road, you’ll find Europe’s busiest shopping street – Oxford Street!
+Just up the hill is Piccadilly Circus, Leicester Square and Covent Garden — London’s West End and centre for world-class theatre.
+If you keep heading up Charing Cross Road, you’ll see Tin Pan Alley, a famous musical district, and at the top of the road, you’ll find Europe’s busiest shopping street, Oxford Street!

 North of Central

-Head to London’s Southbank for a great day out with loads to see.
-Start at London Bridge underground station and head down to Borough Market – London’s best gourmet food market.
-Just around the corner is the brilliant and historical Shakespeare’s Globe and a little further down the river is arguably the best modern art gallery in the country — Tate Modern.
-Just across the river is the architecturally stunning St Paul’s Cathedral and it wouldn’t be a trip to London without a visit to Tower Bridge and the Tower of London — just a 20 minute walk from St Paul’s.
+Head to London’s lively Southbank for a great day out!
+Start at London Bridge and head down to Borough Market for London’s best gourmet food market.
+The brilliant Shakespeare’s Globe is just around the corner, and a little further down the river is arguably the best modern art gallery in the country — Tate Modern.
+It wouldn’t be a trip to London without a visit to Tower Bridge and the Tower of London — just a 20-minute walk from the architecturally stunning St Paul’s Cathedral.

-We hope this gives you a good overview of where to go when you come to London — and if you have hardly any time, take our hop-on hop-off bus to see it all in one day.
+We hope this gives you a good overview of where to go when you’re in London — and if you don’t have much time in the city, take our Hop-on Hop-off bus to see it all in one day!

 Where do you want to visit when you come to London?